castorini/anserini/docs/runbook-ecir2019-axiomatic.md

 ## Per-Topic Analysis

-This is Figure 5 in the paper.
+These are plots in Figure 5 of the paper.

 Assuming you've already run the above "Parameter Sensitivity Plots" successfully, the following commands will generate the relevant data: